-The School has clear protocols for ensuring that any visiting speakers are appropriately supervised and suitable, as detailed in the Visitor Policy.
-The School's responsibility to pupils is to ensure that they can critically assess the information they receive as to its value to themselves, and that the information is aligned to the ethos and values of the School and British values.
+The College has clear protocols for ensuring that any visiting speakers are appropriately supervised and suitable, as detailed in the Visitor Policy.
+The College's responsibility to pupils is to ensure that they can critically assess the information they receive as to its value to themselves, and that the information is aligned to the ethos and values of the College and British values.

-The School is required to undertake a risk assessment before agreeing to a Visiting Speaker being allowed to attend the School.
+The College is required to undertake a risk assessment before agreeing to a Visiting Speaker being allowed to attend the College.
 This will take into account any vetting requirements considered appropriate in the circumstances and may include a DBS check if relevant.

-Visiting Speakers, whilst on the School site, will be supervised by a School employee.
-On attending the School, visiting speakers will be required to show original current identification documents including a photograph such as a passport or photo card driving licence.
-The School shall also keep a formal register of visiting speakers retained in line with its Data Protection Policy.
+Visiting Speakers, whilst on the College site, will be supervised by a College employee.
+On attending the College, visiting speakers will be required to show original current identification documents including a photograph such as a passport or photo card driving licence.
+The College shall also keep a formal register of visiting speakers retained in line with its Data Protection Policy.

-Arrangements for use of school premises for non-school activities
+Arrangements for use of College premises for non-College activities

-When services or activities at the School are provided under the direct supervision or management of school staff, this Policy will apply in relation to any safeguarding concerns or allegations.
+When services or activities at the College are provided under the direct supervision or management of College staff, this Policy will apply in relation to any safeguarding concerns or allegations.

-Where services or activities are not under the direct supervision or management of the School, the School will seek assurance that any individual or organisation has appropriate safeguarding and child protection policies and procedures in place (and the School will inspect these as needed); and ensure that there are arrangements in place for the provider to liaise with the School on these matters where appropriate.
-This applies regardless of whether or not the children who attend any of these services or activities are children on the school roll.
+Where services or activities are not under the direct supervision or management of the College, the College will seek assurance that any individual or organisation has appropriate safeguarding and child protection policies and procedures in place (and the College will inspect these as needed); and ensure that there are arrangements in place for the provider to liaise with the College on these matters where appropriate.
+This applies regardless of whether or not the children who attend any of these services or activities are children on the College roll.

-The School will ensure that the DSL or DDSL can be contacted and/or is available at all times the school premises is in use, whether that activity is a school or non-school activity and regardless as to whether the children attending are on the school roll.
+The College will ensure that the DSL or DDSL can be contacted and/or is available at all times the College premises is in use, whether that activity is a College or non-College activity and regardless as to whether the children attending are on the College roll.

-The School will ensure that safeguarding requirements are included in any agreement for use of the school premises (such as a lease or hire agreement) as a condition of use and occupation of the premises and that failure to do so by the provider to comply with this will lead to termination of the agreement.
+The College will ensure that safeguarding requirements are included in any agreement for use of the College premises (such as a lease or hire agreement) as a condition of use and occupation of the premises and that failure to do so by the provider to comply with this will lead to termination of the agreement.